lmgibson/codeLogger/README.md

 # How to use

 codeLogger should be run using your bash terminal of choice (git-bash on windows) from the root of the project directory and given the name of the folder containing your code: `path/to/codeLogger.sh ./code`.
-If successful, you will find the results in a folder titled 'logs_test' that has a directory structure mirroring that of the one where your code lives.
+If successful, you will find the results in a folder titled 'logs' that has a directory structure mirroring that of the one where your code lives.
 In place of the .R or .py files will be .txt files containing the logs.

 codeLogger works best when your analysis files are organized in a sub-directory within the larger project folder.
 For example: